-They are all described in [CK1]: (38) (3.44), (59) (3.26), (60) (3.83), (61) (3.81), (63) (3.51), (64) (3.84).
+They are all described in [CK1]: (39) (3.44), (62) (3.26), (63) (3.83), (64) (3.81), (66) (3.51), (67) (3.84).

-Remark 3.32.
+Remark 3.36: (There is more than this!).
 In these notes we have considered exterior Dirichlet BVPs for the 2D Helmholtz equation.
 However BIEs and BEM have a much broader range of applicability.
 They can be used to model, analyse and approximate Helmholtz BVPs posed on bounded domains, on domains with unbounded boundaries, with other boundary conditions (Neumann, impedance, mixed), transmission problems (i.e. multiple Helmholtz equations with different wavenumbers on different domains, coupled by Dirichlet and Neumann conditions),....

-BIEs can be used for much more general linear PDEs (of all kinds: elliptic, parabolic and hyperbolic), including systems of PDEs such as those of elasticity and electromagnetism (recall §1.1.3-1.1.4).
+BIEs can be used for much more general linear PDEs (of all kinds: elliptic, parabolic and hyperbolic), including systems of PDEs such as those of elasticity and electromagnetism (recall $\S1.1.3-1.1.4$).
 The main requirement for implementing a BEM is that the fundamental solution of the problem is known, either in exact or approximate form.